mlanca-c/ft_server/README.md

  * The web server must answer every HTTP request, at least with an error message.

  **On a web server, the HTTP server is responsible for processing and answering incoming requests.**

+ For this project, our Web server will be Nginx, which is a HTTP server.

  </details>